Mission 07 · Stage 1

 Try it

-• Run — colors should change one at a time: red, green, blue.
+• Press the green Run button — the light should change red, then green, then blue.

 Peek at code